 - Try to adjust chair height, to the height of the table or desk, so that your student’s arms rest naturally on the work surface while sitting up straight.

 - Remember access to power, and find your chargers!
-Unless you have relatively new or powerful devices, don’t count on battery life lasting for an entire day of HCA@Home.
+Don’t count on battery life that may disrupt their lesson.
 Have your power bars and charger cords ready so you aren’t scrambling during class time.

 Prepare Your Time